John Harvey Kellogg: Theological modernism

 Kellogg rejected Christian fundamentalism and promoted the tenets of theological modernism.
 He rejected many of the traditional tenets of Nicene Christianity, viewing the atonement of Jesus as "his exemplary life" on Earth rather than the Cross.
 Kellogg mocked the concepts of original sin and inherent human depravity, frequently joking that "the total depravity which we often hear talked about is, half the time at least, nothing more nor less than total indigestion".
-Historian Brian C. Wilson writes:One of the most controversial aspects of Kellogg's developing theology... was its decidedly non-Christocentric focus.
-While "God" is mentioned one hundred times, "Jesus Christ" is mentioned only briefly, twelves times, and is treated as something of a peripheral character.
+Historian Brian C. Wilson writes:One of the most controversial aspects of Kellogg's developing theology ... was its decidedly non-Christocentric focus.
+While "God" is mentioned one hundred times, "Jesus Christ" is mentioned only briefly, twelve times, and is treated as something of a peripheral character.

 Harmony of science and the Bible

 Kellogg defended "the harmony of science and the Bible" throughout his career, but he was active at a transitional time, when both science and medicine were becoming increasingly secularized.
 White and others in the Adventist ministry worried that Kellogg's students and staff were in danger of losing their religious beliefs, while Kellogg felt that many ministers failed to recognize his expertise and the importance of his medical work.
 There were ongoing tensions between his authority as a doctor, and their authority as ministers.

 Nonetheless, Kellogg attempted to reconcile science and medicine with religion, rejecting their separation, and emphasizing the presence of God within God's creation of living things.

 He further elaborated these ideas in his book The Living Temple (1903):